Clement-Zhang/personal-website-frontend/src/pages/README.md

 The fact that a `Cell` checks first for death, then for division, means that if a `Cell` wants to both die and divide at the same time, it will die.
 This happens when `lifespan` is an integer multiple of `divTime`.
 In such a case, the `Cell` will *not* divide for that last stretch of time immediately before it dies.

+# Performance
+When tested with a dish full of bacteria customized to 0.9 seconds of division time, 0% division failure rate, and 2 seconds of cell lifespan, on a computer with an Intel Core i5-4570 @3.20Ghz, grid updates take an average of less than 2 milliseconds per update, and frame draws take an average of less than 3 milliseconds per update.
+This is well below the acceptable limit of 33 milliseconds per frame to run at 30 fps.
+The maximum memory that it takes up with these settings is less than 18MB, which is nothing compared to the memory that Chrome uses by existing.